Medically reviewed by Drugs.com. Last updated on Oct 5, 2019.

 You or your child may also be taking an antiinflammatory medicine, such as a steroid (cortisone-like medicine), together with levalbuterol.
 Do not stop taking the antiinflammatory medicine, even if your asthma seems better, unless you are told to do so by your doctor.

-Levalbuterol may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you or your child develop a skin rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using levalbuterol.
+Levalbuterol may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Check with your doctor right away if you or your child develop a skin rash, hives, itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using levalbuterol.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements.